Questions and Answers about Gypsy Moth Spraying and Your Health

-There are many strains of Bt, several of which are used as biological pest control agents on edible crops, including organically grown foods.
+There are many strains of Bt, several of which are used as biological pesticides on edible crops, including organically grown foods.
+The level of damage that a pesticide can cause is known as toxicity.
 The toxicity of the different Bt strains is insect specific.
-For example, Bacillus thuringiensis kurstaki (Btk) targets moth larvae whereas Bacillus thuringiensis israelensis is poisonous to fly larvae.
+For example Bacillus thuringiensis kurstaki (Btk) is poisonous to moth larvae whereas Bacillus thuringiensis israelensis is poisonous to fly larvae.

 What is Foray® 48B?

 Foray® 48B is a pesticide product that contains 12.65% Btk as its active ingredient.

 Foray® 48B (EPA Registration No. 73049-427) is certified by the Organic Materials Review Institute

 (OMRI) as an organic product.
 In addition to the bacterial ingredient, Foray® 48B contains “inert or other" ingredients.
 The EPA assesses the toxicity of "inert or other" ingredients.
 Please refer to the US EPA website on Pesticide Inert Ingredients

 for more information.
 Foray® 48B is considered a low-risk

 What are Gypsy Moths?